Jacob Laursen: Club career

-Born in Vejle, Laursen spent his childhood years playing for Vejle Kammeraterne and Vejle Boldklub.
+Born in Vejle, Laursen spent his childhood years playing for Vejle Kammeraterne and Vejle.
 He made his senior debut for VB in July 1989, and was named 1989 Danish U19 Player of the Year.
 He played at VB until the club was suffered relegation to the secondary Danish 1st Division in the summer 1992.
-Laursen then moved to Silkeborg IF, where he was part of the team that won the 1994 Danish Superliga championship.
+Laursen then moved to Silkesborg, where he was part of the team that won the 1994 Danish Superliga championship.

 In July 1996, Laursen moved abroad to play for English club Derby County in a transfer deal worth £500,000.
 He spent four seasons at Derby, where he played more than 100 games for the club.
 While he did not win over the Danish public while playing for the national team, Laursen was selected as team captain for Derby in a number of games, and was named "Player of the Year" in the 1998–99 season.
-One of his more memorable moments for the club was goal from a free-kick on 4 September 1996, he, from the edge of the penalty area, lashed the ball into the top corner, with great power and accuracy, to give Derby the lead against Sir Alex Ferguson's Manchester United team.
+One of his more memorable moments for the club was goal from a free-kick on 4 September 1996, he, from the edge of the penalty area, lashed the ball into the top corner, with great power and accuracy, to give Derby the lead against Alex Ferguson's Manchester United team.

 In August 2000, Laursen moved back to Denmark to be closer to his children.
-He signed a contract with F.C.
-Copenhagen (FCK), moving to the club on a free transfer.
-In his first year at FCK, the club won the 2000–01 Danish Superliga under manager Roy Hodgson.
-Before the new season, Laursen criticized his FCK teammates for a lack of professionalism, and he left the club in January 2002.
+He signed a contract with Copenhagen, moving to the club on a free transfer.
+In his first year at Copenhagen, the club won the 2000–01 Danish Superliga under manager Roy Hodgson.
+Before the new season, Laursen criticized his Copenhagen teammates for a lack of professionalism, and he left the club in January 2002.
 He moved back to England to play for Leicester City in January 2002, in a £400,000 transfer deal.
 He played ten games for Leicester before his relationship with the club turned sour.

-After two months at Leicester, he spent a month on loan with the English club Wolverhampton, before being loaned out to AGF in Denmark for the remainder of the 2001-02 season.
+After two months at Leicester, he spent a month on loan with the English club Wolverhampton Wanderers, before being loaned out to AGF in Denmark for the remainder of the 2001-02 season.
 He was loaned out to Greek club PAOK for the entire 2002–03 season, but eventually refused to play for the club.
 In November 2002, Laursen was given a free transfer by Leicester, which was struggling financially, and he left the club.

 On 30 November 2002, he signed a contract with Austrian team Rapid Wien, but he was dropped from the team in April 2003.
 He moved back to Denmark to play on an amateur basis in September 2003, and enlisted at childhood club Vejle Boldklub in the second-tier Danish 1st Division.
-Laursen signed a contract with division rivals FC Fredericia in July 2004, and played with the club until he ended his career in September 2005.
+Laursen signed a contract with division rivals Fredericia in July 2004, and played with the club until he ended his career in September 2005.